lblima/skip-the-dishes-react-app/README.md

-# skip-the-dishes-react-app

-Skipt The Dishes React App
+﻿This project is the client of a React App to test the Authentication features on React and Node Api.